Training Volunteers and Staff

 Continuing Education Resources: Download tools to help you assess the training needs of your volunteers and generate ideas for providing the required 12 hours of annual in-service learning opportunities.
 This section includes the Continuing Education Cookbook, additional lesson plans and access to training audio files.

-E-Learning Website: Log on to the National CASA Association's online opportunities for continuing education: Education and Youth in Out-of-Home Care and Aging Out: Supporting Youth Transitions into Adulthood.
+E-Learning Website: NOTE: We are currently experincing sign-in issues with this system.
+Thank you for your patience.
+Log on to the National CASA Association's online opportunities for continuing education: Education and Youth in Out-of-Home Care and Aging Out: Supporting Youth Transitions into Adulthood.